 - Find out which hotels/motels offer overnight EV charging along the route.

 - Dine at restaurants that offer EV charging while you eat.
-It may only provide 1-2%, but that can ease your “range anxiety.”
+It may only provide 1-2% charge, but that can ease your “range anxiety.”

 - Look for unconventional charge options.
 Some RV parks will allow you to charge for a fee and provide a high amperage charge.